 Ca nuong da don with hanh mo (scallion oil) was a grand surprise for our guests at our Foodbuzz 24 x 24 Spring Roll Party.
 Talk about a show stopper, a whole golden brown crispy catfish will surely grab everyone’s attention.
 We love the crispy skin and the moist meat inside marinated in a sea of ginger, shallots, garlic, and lemongrass.
 Top it off with a fragant hanh mo (scallion oil) and roasted peanuts you have an amazing presentation at the table.
 For a couple of the Thanksgivings, we even had whole roasted catfish instead of turkey.

 The hardest part of this dish is cleaning the fish.
 Fresh, live catfish is best because it has a fatty layer of skin that can stand up high temperature roasting.
 If you don’t have access to live catfish, then previous frozen catfish will also work.
-Other fatty and meaty fishes such as salmon would also work great.
+Other fatty and meaty fishes such as salmon would also work great but you’ll have to adjust the cooking times.
 The catfish has a black outer layer of skin that needs to be cleaned off for best results–if you leave it on, you get a black roasted fish and the beautiful golden color just won’t show.
 Plus it’s a little more fishy smelling with the black skin on.

 We’re fortunate that most of the markets in Little Saigon does this free of charge–just tell them to make the skin white and clean and butterfly the belly.
 But if you don’t have the luxury, you can attempt to clean it at home–we’ve never done it ourselves but this is what the fish monger at the market does: dip the catfish in boiling water for about 1 minute.
 Using a brillo pad, scrub off the black layer of the catfish.
 When doing this, it’s helpful to have some good gloves to grip the fish.
 Also, cut the fins and slit the belly and de gut it and butterfly it.
 Yes, not terribly fun tasks but end result is worth it–at least, we hope to convince you it is.